Amber Rose Totally Transforms With New Long Hair Look: Pics

-Amber Rose Totally Transforms With New Long Hair Look, Shows Off Face Tattoos: Pics
+Amber Rose Totally Transforms With New Long Hair Look, Shows Off Face Tattoos

 Amber Rose, is that you?
 The 36-year-old model is known for her shaved head look, but late Thursday night, she took to Instagram to show off a new honey-colored weave.